BayramAnnakov/saleshq/README.md

 1.  **Prerequisites:**
     *   Node.js and npm (or yarn) installed.
 You can download them from [nodejs.org](https://nodejs.org/).
+    *   A running WebSocket server that adheres to the communication protocol outlined below.

 2.  **Setup:**
     *   Clone this repository or download and extract the source files into a project directory.